First Year Solutions

 The installation of raised buttons placed in a design sequence across the roadway, serving as a "wake up" call, alerting the motorist to an upcoming situation.
 These may be used in conjunction with curves, crosswalks, pavement legends, and warning or speed signs.

 A portable trailer equipped with a radar unit, which detects the speed of passing vehicles and displays it on a digital reader board.
-This device shows drivers their "actual" speed versus the posted speed and encourages their compliance.
+This device shows drivers their actual speed, rather than the posted speed, encouraging compliance.

 The painting of legends, symbols and lines upon the pavement.
 These may include lane lines, edge lines, and school crossings.